 - Though hiring of RNs is accelerating in more cities, today's demand varies region by region, market by market, contrary to the pervasive nationwide shortfall of RNs in the late 1980s.

-BSN and BS in Nursing Degree Titles
+BSN and BS/BA in Nursing Degree Titles

 Flexibility is the key.
 All projections forecast accelerating demand for nursing care and for nurses with expanded education and skills.
 Still, the accelerating demand for RNs varies by region and market.
 As a result, flexibility will be key both for entering and moving within the profession.
 Some graduates may need to pursue employment in different parts of their home states, in another state, or even in another region where hiring in certain clinical settings or specialties may be more plentiful.